skitsanosinc/imanageit/api/readme.md

 **Create new project**

-Atproject creation call, you can specify if this project will be also visible to one or more clients.
+At project creation call, you can specify if this project will be also visible to one or more clients.
 This could be handy in situations when you are working on one project used by multiple clients.

 ```
 POST /projects